aymericbouzy/french-ssn/Readme.md

 ## Financial Support

-Gofer 🤝 (the human-centric work-on-demand solution) is the main support of this package
+Gofer 🤝 (the human-centric work-on-demand solution) is the main support of this package.